HackYourFuture/Git/Lecture-2.md

 ## Types of Branches

 On your local machine, you've got three types of branches:
- 1. local branches : non-tracking
+ 1. local non-tracking branches
- 2. local branches : tracking
+ 2. local tacking branches (that often track remote tracking branch)
- 3. remote-tracking branches
+ 3. remote-tracking branches (local copy of the remote branch)

-On a remote machine, you have just one type of branch
+On a remote machine, you have just one type of branch called *remote branch*.

-## Types of Branches (1) Branches on your machine:

-### 1.1 Local branches
+### 1 Local branches

  To view a list of all the local branches on your machine, run
 ```